Pietot/Lapyrinth/README.md

 > **Note**: For the generation time, Aldous-Broder and Wilson algorithms are truly random (""luck"" based in other words), so their times are very inconsistent on a generation to another.

-If you want the values of these graphs with Aldous-Broder and Wilson algorithms, watch this:
+If you want the values of these graphs, watch this:

 <img src="assets/images/">
 <a href="assets/csv/v">Download csv here</a><br><br>